-Physics of Light and Optics is a textbook desiged for an advanced undergraduate optics course for physics majors.
-The original course is based here at BYU, but the text is also used at several other universities.
-You are welcome to use the text for your course or personal study within the following guidelines:
+Physics of Light and Optics is a high-quality free textbook desiged for an advanced undergraduate optics course for physics majors.
+It is used at universities around the world.
+You are welcome to use the text for your course or personal study or for a formal course within the following guidelines:

 Attention Students in BYU Physics 471:

 Please purchase your paper copy from the bookstore rather than online.
 The bookstore orders enough for the whole class and spreads the shipping charge over everybody to reduce costs.

 Why an online textbook?

 While the authors retain the copyright to the book, we have made this book available free of charge as our contribution toward a future with free textbooks!
 We firmly believe in the free market system, and in the case of upper division physics textbooks, traditional publishing methods usually make little economic sense for the author or reader.
 The small royalty from traditional publishing comes with a giant overhead that make the book nearly cost prohibitive to many students (especially those in developing countries), and the author gives up control of his work to the publishing company.
 Electronic tools make it easy to produce and distribute a professional product (see our section on creating a textbook), and it can be revised, corrected, and enhanced on the authors' timetable.
 If you are thinking about publishing a book this way, we highly recommend it.

 - 2013 Edition (current version)

 - 2011c Edition